loganathansmca2014/POC/README.md

-# Content Optimizer Web/UI Tests #
+# Amazon.in Web/UI Tests #

-This is a Web/UI test suite for the Content Optimizer product.
+This is a Web/UI test suite for the POC.

 ###Project setup
-* Clone the repository using following command: `git clone` [Git](https://gitbucket.tvlport.com/git/loganat.sengottaiyan/ACM_UI_Automation.git)
+* Clone the repository using following command: `git clone` [Git](https://github.com/loganathan2022/Automation.git)
 * Follow google coding standard

 ### Project structure